lukegarrisondev/optistate/README.md

 ✓ Actual database optimization and cleanup
 ✓ Real backup creation and restoration
 ✓ Working cache system
-✓ Search & Replace execution (Pro)
+✓ Search & Replace execution (Pro only)
-✓ Automation scheduling (Pro)
+✓ Automation scheduling (Pro only)
 ✓ Priority email support

-**Why offer an installable preview?** Database optimization is serious business.
+**Why offer a live interactive preview?** Database optimization is serious business.
 We want you to be 100% confident in our interface, features, and approach before making any changes to your live site.
 Test drive everything risk-free, then upgrade when ready.

 = Technical Specifications =